video | March 19, 2017

 Joining us for today’s show is Andy Panos, a Vice President of Sales who knows a thing or two about making the number.
 Today’s topic is sales enablement and how to drive revenue per sales head up, and time to productivity for new sales hires down.
-As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and flip to the Sales Enablement phase on pages 319 – 322 of the PDF workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Andy Panos is uniquely qualified to speak on this topic of sales enablement as the Vice President of Sales for G&K Services, a billion-dollar company.
 G&K Services provides uniforms and facility service programs for companies that are focused on their image and safety.
 Andy’s responsibilities include leading the field sales and strategic account sales organizations, the CRM team, and the sales operations team.
 Andy is going to demonstrate how to drive revenue per sales head up, and time to productivity for new sales hires down.